jkoch19/P5-Group-5.324/README.md

 ## Error correction script
 Here you will find the Error correction script and .py files.
--The script requires a folder with ONLY a folder named 'data'.
+-The script requires a directory with ONLY itself and a folder named 'data'.
 -In the folder the .csv files format data should be entered.
 This .csv file need 2 rows.
 When running the .exe file a cmd promt will appear and ask for the following: